LucasOFonseca/LucasOFonseca/README.md

 - Hey!
 My name is Lucas Fonseca, I'm Information Systems academic at the State University of Goias (in Portuguese: Universidade Estadual de Goiás).

 - My passion is to learn, I always seek to improve what I know and discover something new to learn.
 I am looking for opportunities to collaborate with web projects.
-I have average experience in Html, CSS and Javascript and I'm also studying NodeJs.
+I have average experience in HTML, CSS and JavaScript and I'm also studying ReactJs and NextJs.

 - I hope to be useful in your project!
 <!---